-Split testing your cold email copy is vital to see successful results.
-Cold email copy needs constant changes to be effective, if it is to bring optimal effects.
-In this article you will find 50 vital split test ideas for your cold email campaigns.
+Split testing your lead nurturing email copy is vital to see successful results.
+Cold email copy needs constant changes to be effective if it is to bring optimal effects.
+In this article, you will find 50 vital split test ideas for your cold email campaigns.
 You will learn which parts of our email can be tested and how we can test most effectively.

 A/B Testing For Your Cold Email Campaign